yoiwa-personal/suid_sudo/doc/APIs.md

 Its semantics tends to be similar to `system()` in Perl; however,

-  * SIGINT/QUIT signals are not ignored (at least currently).

   * If exec is failed, it will die instead of setting $? to -1.

   * The rest arguments are passed to `exec` of Perl builtin.
 However,